 - Look at some coaching techniques and how coaching is highly effective as part of ensuring collaboration, moderation and the sharing of good practice that encourages a culture of reflection, professional conversations and high-quality approaches to feedback and forward planning

 Who should attend?

-Senior leaders and subject specialists who have the responsibility to ensure that their teaching and support teams are working together to plan their teaching and assessment strategies in order to create a continuum of progression and a sequencing of learning that will deepen knowledge and understanding for all pupils.
+Senior leaders, curriculum leaders and subject specialists who have the responsibility to ensure that their teaching and support teams are working together to plan their teaching and assessment strategies in order to create a continuum of progression and a sequencing of learning that will deepen knowledge and understanding for all pupils.
 Teachers, especially those with responsibility for delivering core and subject specific learning who can work closely with their teams to define how to deliver a curriculum and assessment model that will support high quality pedagogy in the classroom.
 CPD managers who want to learn from the event and take back a range of high-quality training tools and resources to develop a programme for all teaching and support staff in school.

 Learning Cultures are supported by a team of experts from across the UK who are using a range of resources and research papers to ensure that materials used in the construction and delivery of this event will support schools in their quest to ensure they can build a system that will support effective formative and summative assessment that is fit for purpose for the school, the pupils, parents, carers and staff.